hbctraining/Intro-to-ChIPseq/lessons/11_qualitative_assessment_IGV.md

 >
 > * Right click on the left-hand side panel.
 You should see many options available to you.
 If "Autoscale" is not checked go ahead and do this.
 You can do the same for both bigWig tracks.

 The interaction between Pou5f1, and Nanog is supported by immunoprecipitation, functional analysis, and co-localization of binding sites, and so it is not surprising that they share the **same target genes**.
-While our BED files congtain peaks that are non-overlapping, the target genes that harbor these peaks can still be overlapping.
+While our BED files contain peaks that are non-overlapping, the target genes that harbor these peaks can still be overlapping.

 * For example take a look at **Sox5** (use the search box to zoom into the gene).
 How many peaks are associated with this gene for Nanog?
 For Pou5f1?
 * How convincing is the difference in enrichment?